Parents today are faced with the challenge of raising children in an increasingly complicated world.

 - Life transitions or trauma

-Child Care Choices partners with parents, early childhood professionals, employers and the whole community to help kids start out strong
+Partners with parents, early childhood professionals, employers and the whole community to help kids start out strong

-Healthy Families Frederick is a free, voluntary home visiting program designed to support first time parents by providing quality, strength-based, family-centered services and support, and access to community resource agencies to help build stronger families, healthier children and a better community.
+A free, voluntary home visiting program designed to support first time parents by providing quality, strength-based, family-centered services and support, and access to community resource agencies to help build stronger families, healthier children and a better community.

-Systems Navigator, also known as the Family Resource Counselor, provides direct support, education and resources to parents and caregivers in order to address child and family needs and to build family strengths.
+Also known as the Family Resource Counselor, provides direct support, education and resources to parents and caregivers in order to address child and family needs and to build family strengths.

-Supervised and Monitored Visitation and Transfer programs provide a safe and neutral location for non-residential parents to spend time with their children.
+These programs provide a safe and neutral location for non-residential parents to spend time with their children.
 Exchanges and visits are fully supervised by trained staff, and positive parent/child interaction is encouraged.

-Telephone Reassurance is a FREE program of the Mental Health Association that provides a regular phone call, a caring listener and a friendly connection for Frederick County Senior Citizens.
+A FREE program of the Mental Health Association that provides a regular phone call, a caring listener and a friendly connection for Frederick County Senior Citizens.